-I am Isabel Sánchez H., writer, artist and teacher.
+I am Isabel Sánchez H., a writer, an artist and a teacher.

 I was born in Ávila in 1988 and grew up in a beautiful town called El Barco de Ávila (Spain).
 I studied English Philology at Universidad Complutense de Madrid and the Master’s Degree in Teaching and Education at UDIMA.
 After a wonderful experience in the United Kingdom, fate brought me to Texas, where I met my husband, Matt.

 At the age of 7, my aunts gave me my first poetry book, which I memorized immediately and recited all the time.
 When I was 9, my aunts decided to give me a journal with blank pages, so that I would be the creator of my own verses.
 That was the beginning: since then, my entire biography is detailed in verse and prose: An Icy Inferno (2015) is the first selection of more than 4000 poems waiting to be chosen, and is a lyrical tour through the different stages of a fictional biography and an emotional exploration of their contradictions.
 The painting “Apocalypse of Dreams“, the cover of An Icy Inferno, completes the final poem under the same title.
 Presentation in the Excelentísimo Ayuntamiento of El Barco de Ávila on July 30, 2015, and in Midland Centennial Library in November, 2015.

 My first script, “Wanted” (2015) consists of a bilingual short film that denounces the excessive cult of appearance and the negative effect it exerts on self-esteem.